Leveraging Twilio Engage Customer Data within Twilio Flex

 To follow along through this recipe, you will need access to the following:

-• A Twilio Segment account (sign up here for free), with access to Twilio Engage (contact your account representative for help with access to Engage).
+• Twilio Segment account (sign up here for free), with access to Twilio Engage (contact your account representative for help with access to Engage).
 Segment is Twilio’s customer data platform.
 Engage is a growth platform offered as a product add-on for Business Plan users of Segment.

 sf1